Project CBD received this inquiry from a Canadian citizen:

 Project CBD responds:

 "Thank you for contacting Project CBD.
-Check out the boiling point chart on various cannabinoids and terpenes below.
+Check out the boiling point chart of various cannabinoids and terpenes attached below.
 THC boils at a slightly lower temperature than CBD.
 However, when vaporizing a strain that contains any THC at all, you still may absorb some effects.
 Here is why:

 CBD doesn't have a clear set boiling point.
 It's more in the 160-180°C range.
 While THC is listed at 157 Celsius, the fact is that both will sublimate off at a lower temperature.
 This is similar to the way the snow disappears on a really cold day when the humidity is low and there is sun or wind—the flakes just go directly from solid to gas (water vapor) even though the temperature is seemingly too low for melting.

 As great of a product as a Volcano is, it is not perfect.
 The digital Volcano model provides tolerances at +/- 0.5 degrees Celsius.
 Nevertheless, beyond that, there are marked temperature gradients in the chamber—one area will be quite hot compared to another, particularly if the herbal material is large or clumped.
 Thus, you cannot ensure that the herbal material will be exposed to uniform temperatures required for fractionation.
 Therefore, if there is THC present in the cannabis you are vaporizing, some will likely remain in the vapor even after its boiling point is exceeded.